Balkan lynx: Behavior

 Lynx live mostly independent lives except for mating and raising cubs.
 Lynxes occupy territories marked with special gland secretions, urine, or feces.
 Males have larger territories to have access to one or two females.
 Males are thought to have territories around 180–2780 km2.
 Females are thought to have territories around 98–759 km2.
 Mothers and daughters sometimes have greatly overlapping territories.

-Lynx are active during the evening and night and sleep during the day.
+Lynxes are active during the evening and night and sleep during the day.

 The Lynx genus usually hunts lagomorphs, or hares, pikas and rabbits.
-However, the Eurasian lynx also hunts smaller ungulates, like wild boar, chamois, young red and fallow deer; they also readily hunt both juvenile and mature individuals from diminutive deer species, such as roe, musk deer, or the introduced (invasive) Indian muntjac.
+However, the Eurasian lynx also hunts smaller ungulates, like wild boar, chamois, young red and European fallow deer; they also readily hunt both juvenile and mature individuals from diminutive deer species, such as roe, musk deer, or the introduced (invasive) Indian muntjac.
 Although the lynx is known to have killed up to 30% of the roe deer population in northern Europe, they are not usually considered a threat to their numbers, as the roe deer reproduce yearly, with many fawns surviving infancy.
 Occasionally, lynx will take domestic livestock or poultry, but generally prefer avoiding human habitations.
 However, in Norway, lynxes have killed increasing numbers of sheep, up to 10,000 between 1996 and 2001.